Nirjala Ekadashi Vrat

 - You can worship Vishnu Yantras, chant “Om Namo Bhagavate Vasudevaya” or chant Hare Krishna Maha-Mantra.

 - Donate clothes, food grains, umbrellas, hand-fans, pitchers filled with water, gold, etc. to Brahmins.

 Legend has it that Bhima, the second of Pandava brothers, wanted to observe Ekadasi fasting but still eat food.
-But fasting and eating was not possible.
+But fasting and eating were not possible.
 So Sage Vyasa advised Bhim to observe Nirjala Ekadasi fasting which falls during the waxing phase (Shukla Paksha) in Jyeshta month as it has the benefits of observing all the 24 Ekadasis.
-Thus Bhim was able to get the benefits of all Ekadasis by observing Nirjala Ekadasi. thus it is also called Bhimseni Ekadashi, Bhima Ekadashi or Pandava Ekadashi.
+Thus Bhim was able to get the benefits of all Ekadasis by observing Nirjala Ekadasi. thus it is also called Bhimseni Ekadashi, Bhima Ekadashi, or Pandava Ekadashi.